Sutherland Shire: History

-Aboriginal heritage
+Aboriginal history

 The original inhabitants of the area of Sutherland Shire were some clans of the Dharawal people.
 Archaeological work in the Shire has revealed evidence for Aboriginal settlement dating back at least 8,500 years.
 The original coastline around Sydney has retreated about 20 km and that those flooded coastal plains may hold evidence showing occupation of this area going back well beyond the 8,500 years revealed in the 1966 Archaeological exploration.

-Seashells became an important source of lime in the 1800s and so many middens in the Shire may have been mined for shells.
+Seashells became an important source of lime in the 1800s, and so, many middens in the Shire may have been mined for shells in order to produce mortar for construction.

 Within the Royal National Park, field surveys have revealed many hundreds of Aboriginal rock shelters.
-In other locations (The Military Area near Holsworthy and Darkes Forrest) there are thousands of sites, camping areas and sacred places.
-These areas mentioned have not been affected greatly by European occupation and building and may give a clearer example for the quality of life and abundance of resources in Sutherland/Liverpool areas.
+In other locations (the military area near Holsworthy and Darkes Forrest) there are thousands of ancient campsites and sacred places.
+These areas mentioned have not been affected greatly by European settlement, and may give a clearer example of the quality of life and the abundance of resources in the Sutherland/Liverpool area.

-Since 1966 when there was an archaeological dig in Cabbage Tree Basin archaeologists have uncovered parts of an extensive open-air midden or cooking and camp sites.
-Successive layers of habitation show the diet of the native Aborigines: oysters, mussels, snapper, bream, and Sydney cockle.
+Since 1966, when there was an archaeological dig in Cabbage Tree Basin, archaeologists have uncovered parts of an extensive open-air midden or cooking and camp sites.
+Successive layers of habitation show the diet of the native Aboriginal people: oysters, mussels, snapper, bream, and Sydney cockle.
 There is also evidence of seal, dolphin, a range of marsupials, dingo and even whale.
-Several edge-ground axes have also found.
+Several edge-ground axes have also been found.

-There are many existing sites where paintings and engravings of great age show changes in art style over thousands of years.
-Some of these changes can be linked to the extinction of some animals in the area and also with the coming of Europeans to Sutherland.
-Some have interpreted these changes in style to changes in culture and people which would indicate that there have been a number of changes of communities over time.
+There are many places where paintings and engravings of great age show changes in art style over thousands of years.
+Some of these changes can be linked to the extinction of animals in the local area and to the arrival of Europeans.
+Some have interpreted these artistic changes to changes in culture and people which would indicate that there have been a number of changes of communities over time.